Canadian Estate Planning, Trusts, and Tax Program

 Introduction to Estate Planning Course 3 focuses on wills, including their key components to making them valid, the process of establishing a will, the dangers of not having a will, and what may happen if someone passes without a will.
-This course discusses all aspects of the process of establishing an estate plan and the important decisions that must be made in doing so.
-Finally, the course reviews the methods in which an estate may allocate assets, as a means to understand the intentions of the individual passing on property and potential issues of fairness and equity over generations.
+This course shares three examples of insufficient wills and more about the probate process.

 Trust Fundamentals - Course 1 (Canadian)

 In Course 1 of Trust Fundamentals, both the purpose of trusts and the history of trusts, dating back to the Roman Empire and the Crusades, are reviewed.
 The course proceeds with the nuts and bolts of the primary trust categories, trust income distribution categories, and complex trust language.
-Students learn about the main parties to a trust as well as the additional parties to a trust, either individuals or corporate.
-The role of a trustee in a dynastic family trust is explored through a fictional case of a family grappling with complex estate planning issues.
+Students learn about the main parties to a trust as well as the additional parties to a trust.
+The role of a trustee in a mutli-generational family trust is explored through a fictional case of a family grappling with complex estate planning issues.

 Trust Fundamentals - Course 2 (Canadian)